-The Best Face Cleansing Brushes of 2018
+The Best Face Cleansing Brushes of 2019

 Settings: Two—High-speed for deep cleaning and low-speed for gentle cleansing.

-The details: This reasonably-priced device is a great economical pick.
-Its sleek, ergonomic design is the best of the lot, beating even the Mia 2.
+The details: This reasonably priced device is a great economical pick.
+Its sleek, ergonomic design is the best of the lot, beating even the Mia Smart.
 The device comes with five brush heads for everything from body cleansing to buffing rough heels, which makes it the most diverse, too.
 It's the only device to come with a stand to keep the brush head off dirty bathroom counters.

-Despite being one-third the price of the Mia 2, it couldn't clinch the top spot for a few reasons.
+Despite being a fraction of the price of the Mia Smart, it couldn't clinch the top spot for a few reasons.
 Its technology is very barebones.
-There is only one speed setting to get the brush head spinning 360 degrees, and there are no timer or alerts: You just cleanse until you feel done.
+There is only one-speed setting to get the brush head-spinning 360 degrees, and there are no timer or alerts: You just cleanse until you feel done.

 Also, the brush heads aren't the best quality.
 Even the softest head was a little scratchy on my face, and it showed significant wear after just one use, but my face still felt gently cleansed without being stripped.
 The buttons are also tough to find and press beneath a rubber screen, but it is a great pick if you want a budget-friendly device with a little more versatility.